Rigidity of wonderful group compactifications under Fano deformations: Introduction

-To exclude the latter case, we observe that if $\mcX_0$ is an equivariant compactification, then its Picard group is freely generated by its boundary divisors.
-By the invariance of pseudo-effective cones of divisors under Fano deformations (cf. Theorem \ref{t.InvCones}), the Picard group of $\bar{G}$ is generated by the boundary divisors of $\bar{G}$.
-As the boundary divisors of $\bar{G}$ correspond to simple roots of $G$ and ${\rm Pic}(\bar{G})$ coincides with weight lattice, this implies that the root lattice and the weight lattice of $G$ are the same, which is not possible except for $G_2, F_4$ or $E_8$, whence this proves the rigidity if $G$ is not $C_n, G_2, F_4$ or $E_8$ (Theorem \ref{t.rigidity}).
+To exclude the latter case, we observe that if $\mcX_0$ is an equivariant compactification of a vector group, then its Picard group is freely generated by its boundary divisors.
+By the invariance of pseudo-effective cones of divisors under Fano deformation (cf. Theorem \ref{t.InvCones}), the Picard group of $\bar{G}$ is generated by the boundary divisors of $\bar{G}$.
+As the boundary divisors of $\bar{G}$ correspond to simple roots of $G$ and ${\rm Pic}(\bar{G})$ coincides with the weight lattice, this implies that the root lattice and the weight lattice of $G$ are the same, which is not possible except for $G_2, F_4$ or $E_8$, whence this proves the rigidity if $G$ is not $C_n, G_2, F_4$ or $E_8$ (Theorem \ref{t.rigidity}).
 For $G_2, F_4$ and $E_8$, we take another approach to exclude the equivariant compactification case.
-Let $T$ be a maximal torus of $G$, and $T'$ the subtorus of dimension two that is annihilated by $\alpha_2,\ldots,\alpha_{n-1}$, where $\alpha_1,\ldots,\alpha_n$ is a set of simple roots in Bourbaki's numbering order.
-Applying a generalized version of Bia{\l}ynicki-Birula decomposition theorem in \cite{JS}, we obtain a family of smooth projective surfaces $\mcY'/\Delta$ such that the central fiber is an equivariant compactification of $\mathbb{G}_a^2$ while the general fiber is isomorphic to $\bar{T'}$, the closure of $T'$ in the wonderful compactification $\bar{G}$.
+Let $T$ be a maximal torus of $G$, and let $T'$ be the subtorus of dimension two that is annihilated by $\alpha_2,\ldots,\alpha_{n-1}$, where $\alpha_1,\ldots,\alpha_n$ is a set of simple roots in Bourbaki's numbering order.
+Applying the results on fixed point schemes by Fogarty \cite{F}, we obtain a family of smooth projective surfaces $\mcY'/\Delta$ such that the central fiber is an equivariant compactification of $\mathbb{G}_a^2$ while the general fiber is isomorphic to $\bar{T'}$, the closure of $T'$ in the wonderful compactification $\bar{G}$.
 The stabilizer $W_{T'}$ of $T'$, under the action of the Weyl group $W(G)$ on $T$, acts on the family $\mcY'/\Delta$ and stabilizes the open orbit of each fiber $\mcY'_t$.
 There is a subgroup $W'$ of $W_{T'}$ such that the set of prime boundary divisors of $\mcY'_0$ consists of two $W'$-orbits, and each orbit contains at least two elements (Proposition \ref{p.W' action on Y'0}).
-This is impossible, because there does not exist any equivariant compactification of $\mathbb{G}_a^2$ admitting such a finite group action (Proposition \ref{p.vector compact surface}), whence we conclude the proof of the rigidity for wonderful compactifications of $G_2, F_4$ and $E_8$ (Theorem \ref{t.rigidity_EFG}).
+This is impossible, because there does not exist any equivariant compactification of $\mathbb{G}_a^2$ admitting such a finite group action (Lemma \ref{p.vector compact surface}), whence we conclude the proof of the rigidity for wonderful compactifications of $G_2, F_4$ and $E_8$ (Theorem \ref{t.rigidity_EFG}).